 Don’t put tape over the windows.
 More than fifty percent of the American public wrongly believes that applying tape on the windows of their homes will stop the glass from breaking.

 With regards to glass, tape is not a wise choice; it can risk the entire pane to be released from the window.
 Specialists consider storm screens or shutters specifically designed to withstand storm or using plywood that covers the whole window to be more secure options.
-Reliable companies that offer protection and restoration from storm damage in Fort Worth, TXwill be able to guide in this regards.
+Reliable companies that offer protection and restoration from storm damage will be able to guide in this regards.